Exhibits That Bring Science to Life!

 HALL OF NATURAL WONDERS: Explore the Natural Wonders of Oklahoma: Breathtaking dioramas in the Hall of Natural Wonders allow students to explore some of Oklahoma’s unique habitats.
 Walk through a limestone cave that is home to bats and salamanders, observe bison in their natural habitat and marvel at the beauty of Black Mesa.

-HALL OF THE PEOPLE OF OKLAHOMA: Investigate Native Cultures of Oklahoma: The Hall of the People of Oklahoma explores how people lived in the state from 30,000 years ago to present day.
+HALL OF THE PEOPLE OF OKLAHOMA: Investigate Native Cultures of Oklahoma: The Hall of the People of Oklahoma demonstrates how people lived in the state from 30,000 years ago to present day.
 The gallery includes mammoth-hunting tools, exotic trade goods from the Spiro mounds and a dugout canoe students can sit in.
 Also, learn about the cultures of Oklahoma’s many Native American tribes.

 Back to the Education Home Page.